rzippert/letsrenew/README.md

 ## requirements

-Probably ''python3-openssl'' should be installed on your system.
+Probably `python3-openssl` should be installed on your system.
 The provided binary has everything bundled.
-To use the build script you need ''pyinstaller'' and ''fpm''.
+To use the build script you need `pyinstaller` and `fpm`.

 ## instructions

-The provided ''build.sh'' script should give you both a binary version as well as a debian package inside a ''dist'' directory.
+The provided `build.sh` script should give you both a binary version as well as a debian package inside a `dist` directory.

 ## usage
 ```